rust-lang/book/src/ch05-00-structs.md

 <!-- I will add ghosting & wingdings once we're in libreoffice /Carol -->

 In one way, this is a little better.
-Tuples let us add a bit of structure, and we’re now passing just one argument.
+Tuples let us add a bit of structure, and we’re now passing just one argument when we call `area`.
 But in another way this method less clear: tuples don’t give names to their elements, so our calculation has gotten more confusing because we have to index into the parts of the tuple:

 <!-- I will change this to use wingdings instead of repeating this code once
 we're in libreoffice /Carol -->